circify/circ/README.md

 binary must be on your path.
 On Arch Linux and Ubuntu you can install the `cvc4` package from official repositories.

+You'll also need the COIN-OR CBC solver.
+On Arch linux, this is `coin-or-cbc`.
+On Ubuntu `coinor-cbc` and `coinor-libcbc-dev`.

 You'll also need a Rust nightly compiler.
 You can set the nightly channel as Rust's default for the circ directory by running `rustup override set nightly` in it.